joo0003/joo0003/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there.
 I’m Javier.
-I currently work as a Software Developer and carry on my PhD studies at the University of Burgos.
+I currently work as a Software Developer and completing my PhD studies at the University of Burgos, researching on Voice User Interfaces and its potential when applied toward educational purposes.

 My latest published articles are: